zrajna/icvmbi_exercises/README.md

 Read about the idea of “watershed” of a greyscale image from [https://en.wikipedia.org/wiki/Watershed_(image_processing)](https://en.wikipedia.org/wiki/Watershed_(image_processing)).

-In this task you will roughly segment the parts of the colon (cells) from the given microscope image.
-You will need to radically blur the image for the watershed segmentation to work as expected.
+In this task you will roughly segment the parts of the colon from the given microscope image.
+You initially will need to radically blur the image for the watershed segmentation to work as expected.
 Complete the function `segment_colon`, which returns the binary skeleton between the segments.
 You may use dilation (morphological operator) to strengthen the skeleton lines.

 ## Exercise 3